LucifeRsKingdoM/MERN-Food-delivery-app/README.md

 2. Upon login, they receive a **JWT token** for authentication.
 3. The token is stored in **local storage** for session management.

-### 📋 Task Management Flow

-1. Users can **add new tasks** with descriptions, due dates, and priorities.
-2. Tasks are stored in the **MySQL database** using Sequelize ORM.
-3. Users can **update, delete, or reorder** tasks.
-4. Tasks are fetched dynamically and displayed beautifully.

 ### 🏃 Guest Mode Flow

 1. Users can use the app **without registering**.
 2. Tasks are stored in **local storage** instead of the database.
-3. If a guest registers, their tasks **won't be saved** permanently.

 ---